 - Dietary fiber is useful in digestion among many other uses in the life of a guinea pig.

-- Antioxidants, they prevent the accumulation of free radicals in the cavy’s body.
+- Antioxidants prevent the accumulation of free radicals in the cavy’s body.

 Beans are nutritious and have numerous benefits to cavies, but you cannot dispute the following possible risks with their usage:

-Beans can lead to a flatulence problem, that is not a significant health risk but might cause a bit of discomfort for the cavy.
+Beans can lead to a flatulence problem.
+It is not a significant health risk but might cause a bit of discomfort for the cavy.
 Rinsing and boiling the beans helps to reduce this occurrence and prevent it from being too gassy.

 This is not a problem that is caused by all bean types but specific variants like soybeans.
 This variant contains substances that may inhibit the absorption of vitamin B12 and D. However, this can be solved through boiling which eliminates most of these substances.